 Carex virgata, commonly known as Pukio or Swamp Sedge, is a fast growing, NZ native grass, often found in swampy areas.
 It features handsome, bright...

-Chionochloa flavicans, commonly known as Miniature Toetoe, is a popular and versatile, NZ native grass featuring flowing, green foliage.
-The...
+Chionochloa flavicans, commonly known as Miniature Toetoe, is a popular NZ native grass.
+It has flowing, green foliage, and white flower plumes in...

-Chionochloa rigida, commonly known as Snow Tussock, is a large tussock grass with slender, tawny-green foliage and graceful flower panicles in...
+Chionochloa rigida is a large Snow Tussock grass with slender, tawny-green foliage and graceful flower panicles in summer.
+It grows to 1 m tall and...

-Chionochloa rubra, commonly known as Red Tussock, is a large and striking NZ native tussock grass.
-It produces long and slender red leaves with a...
+Chionochloa rubra, commonly known as Red Tussock, is a tussock grass that produces red leaves with a graceful arch.
+It grows to 1 m tall and wide in...

 Ficinia nodosa, commonly known as Knobby Club Rush, is a NZ native grass that features stout, mid-green foliage.
 In cold or exposed climates, the...